WPCF Admin Building Expansion Project

 Project Goals

-• Supervisor Offices — Individual offices maintained
+• Supervisor Offices — Individual offices will be maintained

 Project Timeline